datascience/fitsinn/README.md

 ### Deployment (Production)

-To deploy FITSInn, use the Docker images provided:
+To deploy FITSInn, use the Docker images provided and execute the following docker-compose command:

 ```bash
 docker-compose -f docker-compose.yaml up --pull